seyed0123/MOnitOrXD/README.md

 Each feature corresponds to a specific function in the application that performs the monitoring task and returns the relevant data.
 ## Contributing
 Contributions to the project are welcome.
-If you have a feature request, bug report, or want to improve existing features, please feel free to make a pull request or open an issue.
+If you have a feature request, or bug report, or want to improve existing features, please feel free to make a pull request or open an issue.

 ## License
 This project is licensed under the MIT [License](LICENSE).